dmulyalin/ttp_templates/docs/ttp_templates/platform.cisco_ios_show_running_config_pipe_section_vlan.md

 Template to parse Cisco IOS VLAN configuration and normalize it to a flat list of VLAN dictionaries.

-This template requires output of 'show running-config | section vlan'.
+This template requires output of `show running-config | section vlan` and `show running-config | section interface`.

 Returns normalized list of dictionaries, each dictionary has these keys:

 - `vid` - VLAN ID as integer
 - `name` - VLAN name string; defaults to `VLAN<vid>` when no name is configured
 - `description` - VLAN description string or `null` when not configured
+- `tagged_interfaces` - interface names carrying the VLAN tagged
+- `untagged_interfaces` - interface names carrying the VLAN untagged

 Example normalized output (YAML):